Skip to content

 slice_positions: str | int | list[int] | None = None,

-num_slices: int = 15,
+n_slices: int = 15,

 max_columns: int = 5,

-color_map: str = 'magma',
+colormap: str = 'magma',

-value_min: float = None,
+min_value: float = None,

-value_max: float = None,
+max_value: float = None,

 image_size: int = None,